The introduction can be found here and Chapter One here.

 Floggings for disobedience etc.

-Anatoly Vasilyevich Lunacharsky, 23 Nov 1875 – 26 Dec 1933.
-He was the first Soviet People’s Commissar for culture and education.
+Anatoly Vasilyevich Lunacharsky, 23 Nov 1875 – 26 Dec 1933, the first Soviet People’s Commissar for culture and education.

 Lavr Georgiyevich Kornilov 18 Aug 1870 – 13 Apr 1918.